Campus Security Information

 The UCLA Police Department (UCPD), 310-825-1491, is located at 601 Westwood Plaza.
-The sworn State of California Police Officers are empowered by the State of California with the authority to enforce all state and local laws.
-UCLA police officers patrol the campus 24 hours a day, 365 days a year.
-They enforce all applicable local, state, and federal laws, arrest violators, investigate and suppress crime, and provide a full range of police services and community safety programs.
+The sworn UCPD police officers are empowered by the state of California with the authority to enforce all state and local laws.
+UCPD police officers patrol the campus 24 hours a day, 365 days a year.
+They enforce all applicable local, state, and federal laws; arrest violators; investigate and suppress crime; and provide a full range of police services and community safety programs.

-UCLA police officers have primary jurisdiction over the UCLA campus, Reagan UCLA Medical Center, Center for the Health Sciences, Santa Monica-UCLA Medical Center, and University Apartments South.
-The City of Los Angeles Police Department does not routinely handle calls for service on campus or on most UCLA properties.
+UCPD police officers have primary jurisdiction over the UCLA campus, Reagan UCLA Medical Center, Center for the Health Sciences, Santa Monica-UCLA Medical Center, and University Apartments South.
+The city of Los Angeles Police Department does not routinely handle calls for service on campus or on most UCLA properties.
 All requests for police service should be made to UCPD.
-All crime occurring on campus, the Center for the Health Sciences, and other UCLA properties should be reported immediately to the police department to ensure appropriate action is taken.
+All crime occurring on campus, the Center for the Health Sciences, and other UCLA properties should be reported immediately to UCPD to ensure appropriate action is taken.
 Crimes occurring off campus should be reported immediately to the local law enforcement agency.
 UCPD does take reports from students, faculty, and staff for incidents occurring in the Westwood area.

 Police, fire, or medical emergencies can be reported by calling 911 from any telephone on campus.
-All landline telephones (University, private, public) located on University grounds are tied into the 911 emergency system.
+All landline telephones (UCLA, private, public) located on UCLA grounds are tied into the 911 emergency system.
 Emergencies can also be reported by using the blue-hooded or yellow Emergency Reporting Telephones located throughout the campus.

 Nonemergency calls for service can be made by contacting the department at 310-825-1491.
 Campus community members are encouraged to program the department number into their cell phones and report on suspicious circumstances.